CacheControl/json-rules-engine/README.md

 $ npm install json-rules-engine
 ```

-## Documentation

-It's best to start with the [overview](./docs/overview.md) to understand the terminology.
-Next, see the [walkthrough](./docs/overview.md) and try out some [examples](./examples).

-To dive right in, start with the [basic example](./examples/basic.js).

-## Example
+## Basic Example

-In basketball, a player who commits five personal fouls over the course of a 40-minute game, or six in a 48-minute game, fouls out.
+This example demonstrates an engine for detecting whether a basketball player has fouled out (a player who commits five personal fouls over the course of a 40-minute game, or six in a 48-minute game, fouls out).

-This example demonstrates an engine for detecting whether an individual player has fouled out.

 ```js
 import { Engine } from 'json-rules-engine'